freeCodeCamp/freeCodeCamp/guide/english/python/comparisons/index.md

 There are eight comparison operations in Python.
 They all have the same priority (which is higher than that of the Boolean operations).
 Comparisons can be chained arbitrarily; for example, `x < y <= z` is equivalent to `x < y and y <= z`, except that `y` is evaluated only once (but in both cases `z` is not evaluated at all when `x < y` is found to be false).

-You can also give two condition and check for only one condition using 'or'  like 'x > y or x >= y' will check for either of the two conditions.
-If one of the condition is true the programme will proceed.
-This is the functionality of 'or'
+You can also give two condition and check for only one condition using `or`  like `x > y or x >= y` will check for either of the two conditions.
+If one of the condition is true the program will proceed.
+This is the functionality of `or`.

 This table summarizes the comparison operations: